Stepland/F.E.I.S./docs/Setup.md

-# Setting up the tools you need to work on F.E.I.S.
+# Setting up the tools you need to work with F.E.I.S.'s code

 ## Debian-ish Linux